 Article 15 (BODIES AND INSTITUTIONAL ARRANGEMENTS TO SERVE AGREEMENT)

-1. Subsidiary bodies or other institutional arrangements established by or under the Convention, in addition to those subsidiary bodies and institutional arrangements explicitly referred to in this Agreement, may serve this Agreement upon a decision of the CMA.
-Such decision shall specify the functions to be exercised by such bodies or arrangements.
+1. Subsidiary bodies or other institutional arrangements established by or under the Convention, in addition to those subsidiary bodies and institutional arrangements explicitly referred to in this Agreement, [shall] [may] serve this Agreement [upon a decision of the CMA.
+Such decision shall specify the functions to be exercised by such bodies or arrangements].

 2. The CMA may provide further guidance to those subsidiary bodies and institutional arrangements.